JKirchartz/jkirchartz.github.com/_drafts/dead-internet-theory.md

 same city as you?
 We're [not getting out much][2], and it's not easy to [make friends][3], [especially as adults][4]

+Some mad lad actually made an artificial internet you can run on your own machine, surely this will be a salve in the aftermath <https://github.com/Sebby37/Dead-Internet>.

 [1]: https://www.theatlantic.com/technology/archive/2021/08/dead-internet-theory-wrong-but-feels-true/619937/